Re1K4/PyAutomation/README.md

 It is necessary to describe the main loop processing according to the operation you wish to automate.

-The variable app_name must be set to the title of the game window.
+The variable app_name must be set to the title of the window.

 This program will be terminated by pressing the ESC key. (check_esc_key function).